-As recommendations or future lines work. necessary management interventions should be made for addressing the various threats encountered bv these useful wild nutraceutical plants in order to enhance their roles in the overall societal wellbeing in the area through diversifying food sources and healthcare systems, in addition to their other socio-economic roles.
-For example, as an attempt to minimize the conversion of woodland vegetations (consisting of the useful wild nutraceutical plants) into other land uses such as commercial agriculture or other investment activities, it is necessary to undertake environmental impact assessments in order to assess the socioeconomic and socio-cultural as well as environmental consequences associated with such conversions.
+As recommendations or future lines work. necessarv management of interventions should be made for threats addressing the various encountered by these useful wild nutraceutical plants in order to enhance their roles in the overall societal wellbeing in the area through diversifying food sources and healthcare systems, in addition to their other socio-economic roles.
+For example, as an attempt to minimize the conversion of woodland vegetations (consisting of the useful wild nutraceutical plants) into other land uses such as commercial agriculture or other investment activities, it is necessary to environmental impact undertake assessments in order to assess the socioeconomic and socio-cultural as well as environmental consequences associated with such conversions.
 As some members of the community are not well aware of the changes in the distribution of these plants, it is necessary to work on community awareness creation activities about the decline in the distribution of these useful plants.
-In addition, it is also necessary to design and implement community-based and participatory management strategies for these plants in order to minimize the various anthropogenic pressures threats of the resources.
+In addition, it is also necessary to design and implement community-based and participatory management strategies for these plants in order to minimize the various anthropogenic pressures or threats of the resources.
 In connection with such participatory approaches, encouraging farmers and empowering them to protect and conserve the wild edible and medicinal plants through awareness creation and community sensitization schemes can be considered as parts of the required interventions for improving the management of these plants.
+Further studies on the chemical and nutritional aspects of these wild nutraceutical plants in the area are also required for designing more modern ways of their processing and utilization apart from the